 What used to be a large, vacant concrete roof is now transformed into a rooftop park.

-This connecting staircase bridged the gap between the formerly separate buildings and highlights the level differences in the original structures.
+In order to create a seamless circulation and transition between the former Mills 4 and 5, this connecting staircase bridged the gap between the formerly separate buildings and highlights the level differences in the original structures.